THE FIRST CUT (25 min read)

 "It does take a few runnings to decide finally how long things should be, especially scenes which do not have narrative advancement as their guideline."

-Crucially, though, he excised a prologue featuring eminent scientists, discussing the possibility of life elsewhere in the universe.
-Had this remained in the film, it would have changed the tone of the film, utterly wrecking, in effect, what people love about the movie so much, i.e., its mystery.
-Kubrick chose to hold back, and his pragmatic choice not to "bore a restless" audience ended up connecting with the youth who turned the film into a pop culture phenomenon.
+This prologue is of key interest simply because had this remained in the film, it would have changed the overall tone, utterly wrecking, in effect, what people love about the movie so much, i.e., it’s mystery.
+Kubrick chose to hold back any semblance of explanation, and his pragmatic choice not to "bore a restless" audience ended up connecting with the youth who turned the film into a pop culture phenomenon.